Cystocele Repair: Repairing Pelvic Organ Prolapse

 The procedure is done in the hospital under general or regional anesthesia.
 While there are differences between the types of techniques, the basic process includes making an incision through the vagina, removing defective tissue, bringing normal support structures back into alignment, and suturing the support structures together underneath the dropped bladder.
 In general, hospital stays tend to be shorter for regional versus general anesthesia.
 Risks include bleeding, infection, bladder damage, nerve damage, and difficulty urinating.

 If you have any questions regarding cystocele repair or if you think it may be the right fit for you, our team of professionals are here to answer any questions to help you make an informed decision.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.